Impact Wrestling TV preview: Four matches set for tonight's AXS TV show - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Michael Elgin vs. Sami Callihan in a first round No. 1 contender to the Impact Championship tournament match.
+-Michael Elgin vs. Trey (Miguel) in a No. 1 contender to the Impact Championship semifinal tournament match.

--Ace Austin vs. Rhino in a first round No. 1 contender to the Impact Championship tournament match.
+-Ace Austin vs. Hernandez in a No. 1 contender to the Impact Championship semifinal tournament match.

--“Team XXXL” Larry D and Acey Romero vs. Fallah Bahh and TJP.
+-“The North” Ethan Page and Josh Alexander for Cody Deaner and a partner for the Impact Wrestling Tag Titles.

-Powell’s POV: Trey (Miguel) and Hernandez advanced in the quarterfinal tournament matches.
-Ken Shamrock was replaced in the tournament by Ace Austin due to Shamrock’s storyline injuries.
-Impact Wrestling airs on AXS TV tonight at 7CT/8ET and typically has a replay at 10CT/11ET.
+Powell’s POV: Impact Wrestling airs on AXS TV on Tuesdays at 7CT/8ET and typically has a replay at 10CT/11ET.
 John Moore’s weekly Impact Wrestling television reviews are available immediately after the show airs.
 My Impact Wrestling Hit List and my Dot Net Members’ exclusive audio review are available on Wednesdays.

 The Pro Wrestling Boom Podcast with Jason Powell features Jake Barnett co-hosting the Boom and Dot Net Weekly combo show.
 Jason and Jake discuss Becky Lynch announcing her pregnancy, Alberto Del Rio being accused of sexual assault, WWE's IC Title tournament, Mike Tyson appearing at AEW Double Or Nothing, Undertaker's Last Ride documentary, AEW Dynamite and NXT TV thoughts, and more...